Applying for a South Carolina Driver's License

 • Social Security card or Social Security Administration (SSA) denial letter

 • If you do not have a social security number (SSN) or are ineligible for one, you must first apply for and be formally denied by SSA.
-They will provide a letter to you confirming the rejection.
-More here.
+The SSA will provide you with a denial letter that you must take with you to the SCDMV to apply for your driver's license.

 • Dependents (Spouses, children):